Graham, Missouri

-Graham is a city in Nodaway County, Missouri, United States.
-The population was 171 at the 2010 census.
+Graham is a city in southwestern Nodaway County, Missouri, United States.
+The population was 147 at the 2020 census.

 History

 Graham was originally called Jacksonville, and under the latter name was platted in 1856.
 The present name is after Col. Amos Graham, a local clerk.
+In 1860, under the first postmaster, the post office briefly went by the name of Brownsville until the mid-1860s.
 A post office called Graham has been in operation since 1852, however was out of service from 2014 to 2020 due to the building being an extremely hazardous location.

 Simpson's College was listed on the National Register of Historic Places in 1978.